 HR excellence in research award

-The University gained the 'HR Excellence in Research Award' from the European Commission in September 2010, retained the Award after its two-year review in January 2013 and four-year review in January 2015.
-As of December 2016, the University retained the Award and is now one of 8 institutions who have undertaken and retained the Award at the six year stage.
+The University gained the 'HR Excellence in Research Award' from the European Commission in September 2010.
+We have successfully retained the Award through a number of reviews – a two year internal review in 2012 and then again in 2016, and a four year external review in 2014.
+As of March 2019, the University retained the Award and is now one of 8 institutions who have undertaken and retained the Award at the eight year stage.

 HR Excellence in Research award review

 In September 2018 we published our HR Excellence in Research Award 8-year external review:

 In September 2016 we published our HR Excellence in Research Award 6-year internal review:

 In October 2014 we published our HR Excellence in Research Award 4-year external review:

 In September 2012 we published our HR Excellence in Research Award 2-year internal review:

 A UK-wide process enables UK HEIs to gain the European Commission’s ‘HR excellence in research’ badge, which acknowledges their alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.